 - J. C. Nichols Collection (SC48), Missouri Valley Special Collections

-- J. C. Nichols Company Records, Western Historical Manuscript Collection, University of Missouri-Kansas City
+- J. C. Nichols Company Records, The State Historical Society of Missouri Research Center—Kansas City (PDF)

 Christensen, Lawrence O. Dictionary of Missouri Biography.
 Columbia: University of Missouri Press, 1999.